Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Structured Unrestricted-Rank Matrices ( )

-\section{Structured Unrestricted-Rank Matrices}
+\section{Structured Unrestricted-Rank Matrices (\surm)}

-In this section, we will define the matrices that are used in this work.
-A Structured matrix is a generic term for a matrix $\mathbf{A} \in \mathbb{R}^{m \times n}$ that can be represented by fewer than $mn$ parameters.
-This implies space (and often also time) complexity savings.
+In this section, we will define the matrices that are used for parameter efficient fine-tuning.
+First, we define the concept of a \textit{structured matrix}, which is a generic term for a matrix $\mathbf{A} \in \mathbb{R}^{m \times n}$ that can be represented by fewer than $mn$ parameters.
+These matrices are useful because they reduce both space and time complexity when performing matrix multiplications.